elatov/elatov.github.io/_posts/2012-10-22-setup-fedora-17-with-nvidia-geforce-6200-to-connect-to-a-tv-and-function-as-an-xbmc-media-center.md

     EndSection

-Even after that xorg.conf file was in place it still didn&#8217;t help.
+Even after that xorg.conf file was in place it still didn't help.
 I then decided to install the nVidia driver.
 Here a <a href="http://www.nvidia.com/object/linux_display_ia32_1.0-7664.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.nvidia.com/object/linux_display_ia32_1.0-7664.html']);">link</a> to the driver.
 As I tried to install the driver:

     moxz:~>chmod +x NVIDIA-Linux-x86-1.0-7664-pkg1.run
     moxz:~>sudo init 3